-The double skinned aluminium roller shutter is the one to opt for for security but to be secure they have to have good quality side guides to prevent forcing the curtain, good quality bottom slat as this is the frequent attack point, rolling code technology on the radio transmitter and receiver and a proven locking system to hold the curtain in place when closed.
+The double skinned aluminium roller shutter is the one to opt for when security is the key feature require, but to be secure they have to have good quality side guides to prevent forcing the curtain, good quality bottom slat as this is the frequent attack point, rolling code technology on the radio transmitter and receiver and a proven locking system to hold the curtain in place when closed.

-The Seceuroglide brand of insulated roller shutter was one of the very first roller garage doors in the UK and has been developed over many years to become market leader with a patented locking system as standard and also has the only 'secured by design' option with the Seceuroglide Excel roller garage door.
+The Seceuroglide brand of insulated roller shutter was one of the very first roller garage doors in the UK and has been developed over the last several years to become market leader with a patented locking system as standard and also has the only 'secured by design' option with the Seceuroglide Excel roller garage door.

 Please do not confuse the insulated aluminium roller shutter with the basic single skin steel roller shutter.
 Security is not one of the high priorities of this roller door type and simplicity and price are the key factors.

-For the absolute ultimate in security (and incredible beauty) Silvelox garage doors are almost certainly in a league of their own.
-They provide extraordinary levels of very discreet security through a combination of 80mm thick one piece counterbalanced door panels and automatic latches and reinforced bolts locking into tough steel sections.
+For the absolute ultimate in security - and incredible beauty - Silvelox garage doors are almost certainly in a league of their own.
+They provide extraordinary levels of very discreet security through a combination of 80mm thick one piece, counterbalanced door panels and automatic latches with reinforced bolts locking into tough steel sections.